Samurai Champloo: Home media

 The anime was first released on DVD in Japan through the JVC label across thirteen volumes with two episodes each from August 21, 2004, to August 25, 2005.
 A complete collection for DVD and Blu-ray, featuring new illustrations by Nakazawa and a booklet containing an interview with Watanabe, was released in July 2011.

 In North America, Geneon Entertainment released the series on DVD across seven volumes, with volume 2, 3 and 4 also releasing for Universal Media Disc.
 The volumes were released between January 11, 2005, and January 17, 2006.
 A complete set followed on July 4 of the same year.
 Samurai Champloo was among the anime licenses left open for acquisition when Geneon Entertainment ended anime distribution in 2007.
-Funimation picked up North American distribution rights in 2008, releasing a complete DVD collection the following year.
-Funimation released a Blu-ray collection on February 5, 2019, through its Classics line.
+Funimation picked up North American distribution rights in 2008, releasing a complete DVD collection on June 30, 2009.
+A complete series Blu-ray was then released six months later on December 15.
+Funimation re-released the series for DVD and Blu-ray on May 24, 2011, through the company's original Anime Classics line.
+The Blu-ray got another re-release on February 5, 2019.

 Samurai Champloo was released in the United Kingdom by MVM Entertainment, at first across seven volumes between September 5, 2005, and October 16, 2006.
 It was re-released as a complete collection on September 3, 2007.
 It was released in mainland Asia by Singapore-based Odex on Video CD across two volumes in 2006, featuring Japanese and English audio and English subtitles.
 Madman Entertainment released the series as a complete collection for Blu-ray on June 15, 2011.